-- 17. Capacity improvements and signalisation of Bearsted roundabout and capacity improvements at New Cut roundabout.
-Provision of a new signal pedestrian crossing and the provision of a combined foot/cycle way between these two roundabouts. - 18.
-Traffic signalisation of the M20 J7 roundabout, widening of the coast bound off-slip and creation of a new signal controlled pedestrian route through the junction. - 19.
-Capacity improvements at M2 J5 (located in Swale Borough). - 20.
-Upgrading of Bearsted Road to a dual carriageway between Bearsted roundabout and New Cut roundabout. - 21.
-Increased frequency of 333 / 334 route to provide a bus service with 15 minute intervals between the site and the town centre, potentially to include the provision of bus priority measures on New Cut Road to include traffic signals at the junction with the A20 Ashford Road.
+- 17. Submission of a full Transport Assessment to identify off-site highway improvements to serve the development, to be secured in a phased manner by the provision of infrastructure or through contributions by means of a signed legal agreement prior to the commencement of development. - 18.
+Capacity improvements and signalisation of Bearsted roundabout and capacity improvements at New Cut roundabout.
+Provision of a new signal pedestrian crossing and the provision of a combined foot/cycle way between these two roundabouts. - 19.
+Traffic signalisation of the M20 J7 roundabout, widening of the coast bound off-slip and creation of a new signal controlled pedestrian route through the junction. - 20.
+Capacity improvements at M2 J5 (located in Swale Borough). - 21.
+Upgrading of Bearsted Road to a dual carriageway between Bearsted roundabout and New Cut roundabout. - 22.
+Increased frequency of 333 / 334 route to provide a bus service with 15 minute intervals between the site and the town centre, potentially to include the provision of bus priority measures on New Cut Road to include traffic signals at the junction with the A20 Ashford Road. - 23.
+Improved bus links to the site from the residential areas of Grove Green and Penenden Heath.